Postdoctoral Program

 Applying to the Program

-We are currently accepting applications for two types of Watson School postdoctoral positions: one is a joint appointment with the School of Public Health, and the other is a joint appointment with the Department of Political Science.
+We are currently accepting applications for two types of Watson School postdoctoral positions: one is a joint appointment with the Department of History, and the other is a joint appointment with the Department of Economics.

-Later in the fall semester, applications will open for joint postdoctoral appointments with the Department of History and the Department of Economics.
-Those applications are expected to open in mid-November.
+Earlier in the fall semester, we were accepting applications for joint postdoctoral appointments with the School of Public Health and the Department of Political Science.
+Those applications have now closed.

-Details for the two active searches are below, the deadline for the first round of applications is October 15th, 2025.
+Details for the two active searches are below, the deadline for this round of applications is January 15th, 2026.

 Active searches: